danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 order and not bothering to leave a record of the software dependencies (what libraries, what versions, etc.).
-But if the notebook is meant to be used for a long time by many people, you might clean up the code a bit, ensure the cells execute top-to-button,
+But if the notebook is meant to be used for a long time by many people, you might clean up the code a bit, ensure the cells execute top-to-bottom,
 [move any large code chunks out of the notebook and into traditional Python modules](https://nsls-ii.github.io/scientific-python-cookiecutter/), put the notebook in version control using [nbdime](https://nbdime.readthedocs.io/en/latest/), and specify the software-dependencies in a [Binder](https://mybinder.readthedocs.io/en/latest/)-compatible repository.
 The appropriate level of effort and ceremony depends on how far the code will go.
-We can vizualize the space of how "far" code goes in space (people) and in time.
+We can visualize the space of how "far" code goes in space (people) and in time.

 ![phase space of how far code goes](/static/images/how-far-phase-space.svg)